folklorelabs/pockest-helper/README.md

 ## What is this?

-This is a browser extension/addon that tracks and automatically cares for [Street Fighter Pockest Monsters](https://www.streetfighter.com/6/buckler/minigame).
+Pockest Helper is a browser extension/addon that tracks and automatically cares for [Street Fighter Pockest Monsters](https://www.streetfighter.com/6/buckler/minigame).

 ![A screenshot of Pockest Helper in action](https://github.com/folklorelabs/pockest-helper/assets/98740773/a90060c8-69d9-40e4-a763-0e6bc4178cf6)

-THIS EXTENSION IS NOT AFFILIATED WITH CAPCOM, STREET FIGHTER, OR BUCKLER BOOTCAMP IN ANY WAY.
+POCKEST HELPER IS NOT AFFILIATED WITH CAPCOM, STREET FIGHTER, OR BUCKLER BOOTCAMP IN ANY WAY.
 IT IS A PASSION PROJECT AND ENTIRELY COMMUNITY-DRIVEN.

 ## Installation